No Matter How I Look at It, It's You Guys' Fault I'm Not Popular!: Main characters

 Tomoko is depicted as a desperate, obsessive, depressed, and lonely girl who is characterized by her social anxiety, vivid facial expressions, and bags under her eyes.
 She has a grim and cynical outlook on life, as most of her thoughts involve insulting others or herself.
-She spends most of her days playing otome games and browsing the web, initially with zero to very few personal connections.
-In her third year of high school, she decides that she wants to be a novelist.
-Thus, she aims to get into the Literature Department of Aoyama Gakuin University (青山学園大学, Aoyama Gakuen Daigaku), influencing her newly acquired circle of friends to also aim for the same university.
+She spends most of her days playing otome games and browsing the web, initially with very few personal connections.
+During her third year of high school, she decides to pursue a career as a novelist and applies to the Literature Department of Aoyama Gakuin University (青山学園大学, Aoyama Gakuin Daigaku), encouraging her new friends to do the same.